-The production of energy from distributed renewable sources allows a reduction of CO2 emissions compared to conventional energy production method (i.e. fossil fuels).
-Therefore it is possible to evaluate the CO2 emission avoided in 2019 using the total energy produce through DG and applying a conversion factor of 0,150 ton CO2/MWh.
-Thus the total saved CO2 in 2019 is closed to 512,000ton.
+The production of energy from distributed renewable sources allows a reduction of CO2eq emissions compared to conventional energy production method (i.e. fossil fuels).
+Moreover, CO2eq savings due to the energy supplied to EV by the energy provided from charging stations of the Project and CO2eq savings due to the improvement of customers' awareness about energy consumption using the Smart Info kit are accounted.
+Therefore it is possible to evaluate the CO2eq emission avoided in 2019 using the total energy produced through DG applying a conversion factor of 0,150 ton CO2eq/MWh.
+The total saved CO2eq in 2020 is close to 522.000 ton, a 2% increase compared to 2019.

-- Health and safety
+Health and safety

 Only a single accident occurred in July 2016.
-The worker was stripping cables into a local electrical panel, he cut on the back of his left hand.
+A worker cut the back of his left hand while stripping cables into a local electrical panel.
 The wound was treated with three stitches.
 This caused two weeks of absence.

-A dedicated HSE department is responsible for all the safety, security and environment issues.
+A dedicated HSE department is responsible for all the safety, security and environment risks.
 The monitoring and resolution system of all these aspects is briefly described below.